BTM-SA/Sendity/README.md

 ---

-# Our Philosophy

-Every decision in Sendity begins with three principles.

-- Trust

-- Control

-- Simplicity

-Communication should be transparent, honest, and dependable.
-Trust is earned—not assumed.

-The most common tasks should remain effortless, while advanced capabilities should always remain optional.

----

 # Architecture
 Sendity was built as a secure digital delivery platform on top of a modular PHP framework with a focus on clear separation of responsibilities.